VadlamudiNaveen/Trees/README.md

 # Question 2
 2: Convert a Tree into Sparse Matrix (Hint: Traversal and Sparse Matrix Logic). <br/>
 # Question 3
-3: find the max value of every first element in a level...</br>
+3: find the max value of every first element of a level...</br>